Spotted hyenas in Ethiopia

 Spotted hyenas are widely distributed in Ethiopia specifically in the eastern parts like Harar and Somali Region.
 They also dwell in urban areas like Addis Ababa where they have been estimated at about a thousand and scavenge rubbish substances and feral dogs and cats.
 Scavenging on remains is a common feature of spotted hyenas that focus around waste material and also corpses.

-Hyenas also known for preying on domestic animals and livestock that can cause economic loss to farmers.
-For example, sheep is the most common prey for hyenas constituting 37.4% followed by goats, cattle, chicken and donkey.
-Hyena attacks on human also reported where many people killed during nighttime and mostly homeless people.
+Hyenas are also known for preying on domestic animals and livestock that can cause economic loss to farmers.
+For example, sheep are the most common prey for hyenas constituting 37.4% followed by goats, cattle, chicken and donkey.
+Hyena attacks on humans are also reported, most people were killed during nighttime and most of the victims were homeless.
 Many hyenas extensively fed on human corpses during the 1960 coup d'état and the Red Terror.

 Description

 In recent time, spotted hyenas spawn to urban areas of Ethiopia, while they adapted human interaction.
 In Addis Ababa, hyenas prominently feature in urban wildlife with harmony.
 Indeed, they are reputable for killing and scavenging domestic livestock, primarily cattle, sheep, and goats but also poultry, cats, dogs, horses, donkeys, and camels.
 Hyenas are opportunistic scavenger of human waste, bones, and dung and may forage on anthrax-infested carcasses without detrimental consequences.
 They can eat entire body of prey except hair and hooves.
 The ecology of spotted hyenas are examined using different sampling techniques especially in livestock welfare.
 In northern Ethiopia, hyenas are regarded as important for consuming waste materials.
 About 82% waste material in Mekelle are deposed at dumping site, 76–83% are organic waste that is important for hyenas and jackal.
 Abandoned slaughter cattles left outside and easily accessible to hyenas.
 Hyenas observed in Mekelle are over 40 non-consecutive nights (with a mean of 1.14 nights between observation nights, and a range of zero to seven nights) between mid-June and mid-August 2019.